-What are some things a couple should consider when deciding which band to hire?
+What are some things a couple should consider when choosing a band to hire?

 A: Couples often have an idea about the types of music they are interested